schristakis/5G-UPF-Scaling-Project/README.md

 kubectl exec -ti {ue_container_name} -- bash        #(get the name again with executing kubectl get nodes) iperf -s -i 1 -B 12.1.1.* -c {IP_UPF_FROM_BEFORE} -b 10M        ## Client (the uesimtun0(12.1.1.*) ip should be visible if you execute ifconfig in the UE container)
 ```
-**Caution: Do not test iperf with over 100M because the link will drop and then you will have to recreate the 5G network.**
+**Caution: Do not test iperf with over 100M because the link will drop and then you will have to recreate the 5G network.
+Also, use iperf and not iperf3**

 ## Project goal

 As previously mentioned you will have to extend this architecture to manually scale the number of UPFs in the network based on throughput values.
 The throughput values you will have to use in this project are located in the throughput_values.txt file.
 Originally  your network will have only one UPF function, but if the throughput is getting higher you will have to scale the UPF deployment to deal with evolving throughput demands.
+This means that you will deploy a 2nd UPF2 (oai-upf2/) and split the current throughput to the two availabe UPFs.

 Hint: You will have to generate traffic from the UE to the UPF based on the file values(throughput_values.txt).
-Then you will have to develop a script that will measure the throughput of the UPF (you should "hear" the tun0 interface in the UPF) and take action to manually increase or decrease the UPF instances based on this value that you will retrieve.
+Then you will have to develop a script that will measure the throughput that the UPF forwards (you should "hear" the tun0 interface in the UPF) and take action to manually deploy/undeploy the 2nd UPF2 deployment based on this value that you will retrieve.

 The scaling should work as follows:

-- if throughput <= 10 Mpbs --> 1 UPF instances
+1) If throughput <= 15 Mpbs --> 1 UPF deployment
-- if throughput 10 < throughput <= 20 Mpbs --> 2 UPF instances
-- if throughput 20 < throughput <= 40 Mpbs --> 3 UPF instances
+2) If throughput > 15
+   - Your script will deploy a 2nd UPF2(oai-upf2) and deploy a 2nd UERANSIM2(oai-ueransim.yaml) as well.
+   - UERANSIM1 will generate traffic to the original UPF but half of the thoughput value
+   - The other half throughput will be generated from UERANSIM2 to UPF2